International Inflation Rates

 CPI

-In 2024, global inflation exhibited a downward trend, with rates declining from the peaks observed in 2022 and 2023.
+In 2025, global inflation continues the downward trend observed in 2024, with rates declining from the peaks observed in 2022 and 2023.
 This moderation was largely attributed to the resolution of supply chain disruptions and the impact of restrictive monetary policies implemented by central banks worldwide.
 The International Monetary Fund (IMF) reported that global inflation decreased from 6.7% in 2023 to 5.8% in 2024, with projections indicating a further decline to 4.3% in 2025.
 The cost of living and inflation is highly individualized.
 Everyone experiences it differently depending what "baskets" they spend their money on.
 The latest international consumer price index (CPI) inflation rates for 225 countries / states, updated daily.

-In 2024, global inflation exhibited a downward trend, with rates declining from the peaks observed in 2022 and 2023.
+In 2025, global inflation continues the downward trend observed in 2024, with rates declining from the peaks observed in 2022 and 2023.
 This moderation was largely attributed to the resolution of supply chain disruptions and the impact of restrictive monetary policies implemented by central banks worldwide.
 The International Monetary Fund (IMF) reported that global inflation decreased from 6.7% in 2023 to 5.8% in 2024, with projections indicating a further decline to 4.3% in 2025.

 Despite this overall improvement, regional disparities persisted.
 Advanced economies experienced a more pronounced reduction in inflation rates, while emerging markets continued to grapple with higher levels.
 For instance, the eurozone saw inflation rates aligning closer to the European Central Bank's (ECB) target of 2% by late 2025.
 In contrast, countries like Turkey continued to face significant inflationary pressures, with rates remaining elevated throughout 2024.

 In the United States, inflation showed signs of easing, allowing the Federal Reserve to consider further interest rate cuts in 2025, contingent upon continued progress in inflation reduction.
 Similarly, the United Kingdom experienced a gradual decline in inflation, with rates decreasing from 1.7% in September 2024 to 2.6% in December 2024.
-In both the USA and the UK inflation has ticked up to 3% in early 2025.
+In both the USA and the UK inflation has ticked up to 3% in January and 2.8% in February 2025.

-China's inflation remained notably low, with rates hovering around 0.1% in December 2024 and 0.5% in January 2025.
-This persistent low inflation raised concerns about potential deflationary pressures, prompting discussions about the need for policy interventions to stimulate domestic demand.
+China's inflation remained notably low, at -0.7% in February 2025.
+This persistent low inflation raised concerns about deflationary pressures, prompting discussions about the need for policy interventions to stimulate domestic demand.

 Emerging economies such as Brazil and India continued to face higher inflation rates compared to their developed counterparts.
-Brazil's inflation rose from 4.42% in September 2024 to 4.87% in November 2024, while India's inflation, although showing a declining trend, remained at 4.31% in January 2025.
+Brazil's inflation rose from 4.42% in September 2024 to 5.06 in February 2025, while India's inflation, is showing a declining trend, at 3.61% in February 2025.

 Looking ahead to 2025, forecasts suggest a continuation of the disinflationary trend globally.
 The IMF projects global inflation to decline to 4.3% in 2025, with advanced economies expected to reach target rates around 2%.
 However, potential risks such as escalating geopolitical tensions and trade barriers could disrupt this trajectory, necessitating vigilant policy measures to sustain economic stability.